 What now?
 Will it mean that this shift becomes consistent in future work?
 I do not know.
 If we go back to the previous six paintings that were painted in between starting and completing this painting, I would guess that there will continue to be this flip-flopping between the practice of following the light and that of letting the shadows stand on their own as part of the tension and expression of the relationships in the landscape.
 We shall have to wait and see.

-What is your own most recent attempt to discern your creative influences and intentions?
+What are your own most recent attempts to discern your creative influences and intentions?

 © 2013 Terrill Welch, All rights reserved.

 Liberal usage granted with written permission.
 See “About” for details.

 Creative Potager – Visit with painter and photographer Terrill Welch

 For gallery and purchase information about Terrill’s photographs and paintings go to http://terrillwelchartist.com